Mathematics and its Connections to the Arts and Sciences

 Annie Savard, Faculty of Education at McGill University, Canada

-The symposium series MACAS has been founded in 2005 by an international group of researchers and held for the first time at the University of Education Schwäbsich Gmünd, Germany.
-In 2007 MACAS was held in Odense, Denmark.
-In 2009 MACAS was held in Moncton, Canada.
+The symposium series MACAS was founded in 2005 by an international group of researchers and held for the first time at the University of Education Schwäbsich Gmünd, Germany.
+Subsequent MACAS-meetings were held in Odense, Denmark (2007), and in Moncton, Canada (2009).
 After an interval with no meetings, MACAS returned to Schwäbisch Gmündn in 2015.
-And in 2017 MACAS will return to Denmark – this time at the Danish School of Education, Aarhus University in Copenhagen.
+In 2017, MACAS returns to Denmark – this time at the Danish School of Education, Aarhus University, in Copenhagen.

-The vision, which the MACAS-initiative is based upon, is following the goal to achieve a humanistic way of education that is combining various disciplines in one curriculum – an approach, which has been suggested by renaissance philosophers.
-According to this philosophical notion the aim is to educate students, who are able to pursue diverse fields of research while at the same time getting into the aesthetic and scientific connection between arts and science.
-In view of the challenges of the 21st century, a modern education with a focus on multi- and interdisciplinarity has gained a new and larger importance.
-In this concept, the field of mathematics is taking over a key role as it is connected to all other disciplines and can serve as a bridge between them.
+The vision which the MACAS-initiative is based upon is to develop a humanistic approach to education that combines various disciplines in a single curriculum – an approach first suggested by renaissance philosophers.
+According to this philosophical notion, the aim is to educate students by enabling them to pursue diverse fields of research while at the same time exploring the aesthetic and scientific connections between the arts and science.
+In view of the challenges of the 21st century, a modern approach to education with a focus on multi- and interdisciplinarity is more important than ever.
+The field of mathematics assumes a key role in this approach as it is connected to all other disciplines and can serve as a bridge between them.
 This is the approach of MACAS – Mathematics and its Connections to the Arts and Sciences.

-MACAS-2017 is targeting in particular scientists from mathematics, science, arts, humanities, philosophy, educational sciences and other disciplines that are scientifically connected to mathematics.
-The main idea of the MACAS symposia is to bring scientist at one table, who are interested in the connection between arts and science in an educational curriculum while emphasizing on, as well as researching, the role of mathematics.
-This can happen from different viewpoints, as previous MACAS activities have shown.
-Thus, at MACAS-2017 these different approaches and viewpoints between mathematics, arts and science, are to be pooled so that possible synergies can emerge.
+MACAS-2017 targets researchers and educators from mathematics, science, arts, humanities, philosophy, educational sciences and other disciplines that are scientifically connected to mathematics.
+The main idea of the MACAS-symposia is to bring together researchers and educators interested in the connections between arts and science in an educational curriculum while emphasizing, as well as researching, the role of mathematics.

 Claus Michelsen (Chair), University of Southern Denmark, Denmark